fhumbertodf/dicionario/Textos1.md

 My backyard has a swimming pool.
 My backyard has a vegetable garden.
 My family likes our house.*

+How many bedrooms does the house have?
+Who cooks dinner every night?
+What does Dad have in the basement?
+What does Dad make?
+What is in the backyard?

 ## 006 - My First Pet.